gokturkcolak/crypto-technical-streamlit/README.md

 # Crypto Technical Analysis App

 ## Overview
-This is a Streamlit-based web application for performing technical analysis on cryptocurrency data.
+This is a Streamlit-based web application for performing technical analysis on on-chain cryptocurrency data.
 The app provides users with real-time price charts, technical indicators, and insights to assist in analyzing crypto markets.

 **Live Demo**: [Crypto Technical Analysis](https://crypto-technical.streamlit.app)